-To understand the behavior of economic agents (CBs and MDIs) in a dollarized market, we conducted a survey to collect financial statements both at the bank-level and at the branch-level in selected CBs and MDIs.
-We conducted a survey of 10 CBs and 5 MDIs in April, 2015.
-Since it was difficult to collect data from all extant CBs and MDIs in Cambodia due to the limitations on our resources for the survey, we selected the top 10 CBs and 5 MDIs in terms of both asset sizes and the number of branches.
+To understand the behavior of economic agents (banks and MDIs) in a dollarized market, we conducted a survey to collect financial statements both at the bank- and MDI-levels and at the branch-level in selected commercial banks and MDIs.
+We conducted a survey of 10 commercial banks and 5 microfinance deposit-taking institutions in April, 2015.
+Since it was difficult to collect data from all extant banks and MDIs in Cambodia due to the limitations on our resources for the survey, we selected the top 10 commercial banks and 5 MDIs in terms of both asset sizes and the number of branches.
 The managers of banks filled out and submitted two types of data entry formats: (1) consolidated financial statements, and (2) branch-level financial statements from the period from 2009 to 2013.
-Both types of data cover information of currencies in most of items of income statements and balance sheets.2)
+Both types of data cover information of currencies in most of items of income statements and balance sheets.4